State of Alert: rural and remote areas in south and west of the ACT

 Meanwhile the design of the SPIRE Project is also being progressed.
 Currently the design is at concept stage with input from clinicians, consumers and the community being used to inform the building requirements and scope.

 An indicative timeline of key phases is illustrated below.

 The new facility will not exceed the height of any existing building on the Canberra Hospital campus.
 A concept design for the facility has been completed and the detailed designs will be developed during 2020 in consultation with key stakeholders, clinicians and the community.

 A high level of attention will be paid to minimising noise and construction-related disturbances that may impact on the wellbeing of patients and neighbouring residents.
 At a minimum, all site preparation and construction will be subject to the Environment Protection Act 1997 and Environment Protection Regulation 2005 aimed at protecting people from excessive noise.

 As the SPIRE Project progresses, Canberra residents will be kept informed through a variety of means including updates on the Major Projects Canberra website: www.act.gov.au/majorprojectscanberra, the Our Canberra newsletter, leaflet drops and information forums.
 Enquiries may be directed to SPIRE@act.gov.au.

 Access to car parking at the Canberra Hospital is acknowledged as an ongoing concern for patients, visitors and staff.
 ACT Health, together with Canberra Health Services, is currently exploring options to support increased access to parking on or near the hospital site.
 Further information regarding parking will become available as plans progress.

-Canberra Health Services, with input from impacted stakeholders, is currently developing plans for the alternative arrangements that will be put in place for patients and carers going forward.
+The residence in Building 5 will continue to be accessible until mid-2020 for interstate visitors and carers of patients who live more than 100km from Canberra Hospital.
+Canberra Health Services, with input from affected stakeholders, is currently developing plans for the alternative arrangements that will be put in place for patients and carers going forward.